First Saturdays Devotion: Pontevedra

-Four years later, on June 17, 1921, Lúcia dos Santos was admitted at the age of 14 as a boarder to the school of the Sisters of Saint Dorothy in Vilar, near the city of Porto.
+Four years later on 17 June 1921, Lúcia dos Santos at the age of 14 was admitted as a boarder in the school of the Sisters of Saint Dorothy in Vilar, close to the city of Porto.
 On 24 October 1925, she entered the Institute of the Sisters of Saint Dorothy as a postulant in the convent in Tui, Spain, just across the northern Portuguese border.

-According to a document she wrote, recorded in her book “Fatima in Lucia’s Own Words”, Lúcia later reported that on 10 December 1925, the Virgin Mary appeared to her at the Dorothean convent in Pontevedra, and by her side on a luminous cloud was the Child Jesus.
+According to a document she wrote, later recorded in her book Fatima in Lucia's Own Words, Lúcia reported how on 10 December 1925, the Virgin Mary appeared to her at the Dorothean convent in Pontevedra, and by her side on a luminous cloud was the Child Jesus.
 According to Lúcia, Mary requested the institution of the Devotion of the Five First Saturdays in reparation to her Immaculate Heart and attached a personal promise to the devotion:Look, my daughter, at my Heart, surrounded with thorns with which ungrateful men pierce me at very moment by their blasphemies and ingratitude.
-You at least try to console me and say that I promise to assist at the hour of death, with the graces necessary for salvation, all those who, on the first Saturday of five consecutive months, shall confess, receive Holy Communion, recite five decades of the Rosary, and keep me company for fifteen minutes while meditating on the fifteen mysteries of the Rosary, with the intention of making reparation to Me.On February 15, 1926, Lúcia reported an encounter while emptying a garbage can outside the garden, where she saw a child she thought she recognized.
-After speaking with the child, the child asked her: "Have you revealed to the world what the Heavenly Mother has asked you ?".
+You at least try to console me and say that I promise to assist at the hour of death, with the graces necessary for salvation, all those who, on the first Saturday of five consecutive months, shall confess, receive Holy Communion, recite five decades of the Rosary, and keep me company for fifteen minutes while meditating on the fifteen mysteries of the Rosary, with the intention of making reparation to Me.On 15 February 1926, Lúcia reported an encounter while emptying a garbage can outside the garden, where she saw a child she thought she recognized.
+After speaking with the child, the child asked her: "Have you revealed to the world what the Heavenly Mother has asked you?".
 The child then transformed into the Child Jesus, who reproached Lúcia for not doing more to promote the First Saturdays Devotion.
 He also expressed sorrow that "many souls begin them, but few finish them", and lamented the lack of fervor and spirit of reparation.
 Following this conversation, the Child Jesus eased the conditions of the devotion, as they are known today.